If you are looking for a solution to creating a Windows system image on an external USB drive, follow this page for a complete guide.

 Step 4.
 Eject the USB and reconnect it to your PC again.

-If the USB shows up and can be accessed smoothly, you can continue the system image creating process again.
+If the USB shows up and can be accessed smoothly, you can continue the process of creating a system image again.

 Method 2.
 Update USB Drive Driver

 If the USB driver is outdated, it may also stop you from creating the system image.

 Here are the steps to update your USB drive driver:

 Step 1.
 Connect the USB flash drive or external USB drive to PC, open "Device Manager" and then expand "Disk drives".

 Step 2.
 Find and right-click the problematic USB drive and select "Update driver".